raphaelramosds/test-perfomance/README.md

 ## Cache

 Cache is defined as a storage layer which provides fast access to a large amount of data.
-The ideia is essentialy allocate a intermediated database between your application and the main data store for retrieve data to the client without him needing to request this data again from you main DB.
+The ideia is essentialy allocate a intermediated database between your application and the main data store for retrieving data to the client without him needing to request this data again from you main DB.

 > Here, we use Redis as a complement database between an Node.js API and a main database (SQLite)

+## Clusters

+Built-in NodeJS module that allows your to divide your application's processing amount of proccesses.

+Basically, when a client request something, Node.js server put this request on the main process.
+But sometimes it may overload your software.
+So once you use clusters, it's possible to split the main process on two, three, ..., as many proccess (*workers*) as you want, provided that this amount doesn't go over your computer's number of kernels.
+That's paramount for your application's perfomance.